 The latter, an adult who heard about Partners and felt the deep pull to give back to their community and to provide the life skills needed to succeed.

 The matches between Junior and Senior Partners are not taken lightly.
 Partners utilizes a combination of background checks and interviews to create safe and intentional matches.
 Then the relationship-building begins.
 Over the course of the year, two phases of mentorship occur.
 The first is focused on getting to know each other and establishing friendship and trust.
 In the back half of the year, the Senior Partners get to work, helping the Junior Partners with goal setting in school and in life.

 It’s a method that’s been proven effective for decades, with success story after success story.
 One such success story is near and dear to us.
 One of our employees, Paul, has been a mentor to a Junior Partner for several years, creating a life-long friendship that has inspired all of us at PDC.

-In 2017, PDC supported over 130 organizations in three states through corporate contributions, matching employees’ personal contributions, team fundraising projects and volunteer hours.
+In 2019, PDC supported over 90 organizations in four states through corporate contributions, matching employees’ personal contributions, team fundraising projects and volunteer hours.

 TIME TO CARE